 SECTION 2.6.
 Whenever possible, the use of physical restraint on a student shall be monitored by another staff member or administrator.
 The use of physical restraint shall be documented by staff or faculty participating in or supervising the restraint for each student in each instance in which the student is restrained.

 SECTION 2.7.
-Whenever physical restraint is used on a student, the school or program where the restraint is administered shall notify the student’s parent or legal guardian within one school day after the use of restraint.
+Whenever physical restraint is used on a student, the school or program where the restraint is administered shall notify the student’s parent(s) or guardian(s) within one school day after the use of restraint.

 SECTION 3.
 This policy does not prohibit a staff member from utilizing time-out, as defined above, or any other classroom management technique or approach, including a student’s removal from the classroom that is not specifically addressed in this rule.